 - Time savings.
 Employees spend 20 percent of the workweek looking for help with specific tasks.
 Having how-to guides at hand would help to spend this time more productively.

 - Improved collaboration.
 Fifty-four percent of respondents consider improved employee collaboration the biggest benefit of digital documentation.

 - Money savings.
 Enterprises waste from $2.5 to $3.5 million per year as a result of the lack of knowledge sharing.
 Process documentation is one of the most effective ways to transfer institutional knowledge and address the knowledge-sharing problem.

 - Better onboarding experience.
 Ready-to-use step-by-step guides save people managers’ time and introduce new employees to the information they need to do their work successfully.

 - Human error prevention.
-Failure to follow proper procedures is a major reason for human errors in organizations, making up 45% of total errors.
-This way, by creating and distributing how-to guides outlining the key business processes, you can prevent up to 45% of errors caused by the improper procedure.
+Failure to follow proper procedures is a major reason for human errors in organizations, making up 45 percent of total errors.
+This way, by creating and distributing how-to guides outlining the key business processes, you can prevent up to 45 percent of errors caused by the improper procedure.

 What makes an effective how-to guide?
 Not so many things, actually.
 And that’s why you need to make sure each of these components is present in your guide.

 First, you need to create a system allowing your teammates to easily find the relevant how-to guide in minutes, not hours.

 Ideally, it should be a centralized knowledge base where all employees can find the answers to their questions.
 But if your organization hasn’t implemented a company-wide resource library yet, you can create a team wiki inside your collaboration tool, like Notion or Guru.